hrydgard/ppsspp-site/docs/development/ppsspp-internals/feature-map.md

 ### Vertex morphing

+You can supply multiple copies of input vertex data per output vertex, and the GE will make a weighted average using the morph factors, specified separately directly in the GE context.

 - MotorStorm: Arctic Edge (vehicles, 1-2 weights only)
 - OutRun 2006 (flame rings in 4th level on the left, 4 morph weights IIRC)